alicewriteswrongs/dotfiles/README.markdown

 ### Included herein:

-Everything is in it's own folder now. `vimrc` and `zshrc` are modularized because I thought the single file was getting to complicated.
+Everything is in it's own folder now. `vimrc` and `zshrc` are modularized because I thought the single file was getting t0o complicated.
 If you want to look through them for things the easiest way is with a tool like [`Ag`](https://github.com/ggreer/the_silver_searcher).

-For Vim I use the [Vundle](https://github.com/gmarik/Vundle.vim) plugin manager, so you need to install that manually first, close and reopen Vim, and then run `PluginInstall` within Vim.
+For Vim I use the [Vundle](https://github.com/gmarik/Vundle.vim) plugin manager, so you need to install that manually first and then run `PluginInstall` within Vim.

 Everything else should just be a symlink away!
 Remember that's:

-    ln -s ~/Code/dotfiles/program/blahrc ~/.blahrc
+    ln -s ~/Code/dotfiles/blahprogram/blahrc ~/.blahrc

 Happy configuring!